 The Advantages of EPC's Volume Buying

-The Southwest Ohio Educational Purchasing Council (EPC) combines the buying power of about 130 member school districts – about $92 million in total – an advantage that benefits both the schools and the vendors they buy from.
+The Southwest Ohio Educational Purchasing Council (EPC) combines the buying power of 148 member school districts – over $100 million in total – an advantage that benefits both the schools and the vendors they buy from.

 Advantages for Members